brushplain/Public_test_SemAnkTic/README.md

 # ⚠️ Note ⚠️

-- I still to upload the program that makes the required `.h5` file that this program reads, since it does not directly read the Anki SQL file
+- I still need to upload the program that makes the required `.h5` file that this program reads, since it does not directly read the Anki SQL file
-- If you are urgently want to run this program, reach out to me at `marinefog3@gmail.com` and I give you the rest of the assets
+- If you are urgently want to run this program, reach out to me at `marinefog3@gmail.com` and I can give you the rest of the assets

 # Who is the intended audience?
 - Medical students using the Anking deck